justin-m-johnson/homelab/README.md

 #  Project Description
 Welcome to my Home Lab SOC documentation where I plan on documenting how I set up my Home Lab as a mock Security Operations Center/Threat Detection/Blue Team lab and my journey in using free and open-source software.
 This documentation will also be posted on [my personal website](https://www.initcyber.com) and I may also do a [YouTube](https://www.youtube.com/@initcyber) video or two.

-I plan on updating this document frequently.
-At the time of this commit, I'm starting off small with a basic SIEM tool (ELK Stack) coupled with ElasticSearch's EDR tool.
-This not only will provide the Dashboard, but also provide Endpoint Detection and Response.
-I am hoping to build this project out and find tools such as an Alert Management System, Automated Compliance Testing, Automated Vulnerability Scanning (and Management), Threat Intelligence Tools, Incident Response Tools, and more.
-Obviously, I am omitting a ton of other Cybersecurity "Tools" which I did not list (such as Firewalls, Password Management, IAM Tools, etc.) however, they are not listed due to either being

-A) Already Implemented at a higher level in the lab

-or

-B) I could really dig completely deep and at some point, I would be at enterprise level needing a full team to monitor, or I would just air-gap everything and be done.

 ## Use Case